This set of Strength of Materials Multiple Choice Questions & Answers (MCQs) focuses on “Polar Modulus and Torsional Rigidity”.

 b) Sub structure

-6. ____ formula is used for calculating the depth of foundation.
+6. ___________ formula is used for calculating the depth of the foundation.

 c) WH Smith’s

-Explanation: Rankine’s formula is used for calculating depth of foundation.
+Explanation: Rankine’s formula is used for calculating the depth of the foundation.

 h=P/w × (1-sin/1+sin).
 Minimum depth is restricted to 90 cms.

 7. _______ foundation is used when the depth of water is more.

 Explanation: The caisson foundation is used when the depth of water is more.
 The spread Foundation is used when good hard soil is available at shallow depth.